a tune… a haiku… an infrared loop

 He was a mountaineer and guide for various programs that included Exum Mountain Guides in Wyoming, Colorado Outward Bound School and Sterling College in Vermont.
 He created his own school, the Tabor Mountain School utilizing the local San Juans for his summer classroom.

 Throughout all of George’s educational and teaching experiences his enthusiasm for learning was contagious and he was a master at bringing out the best in his students.
-Kids felt empowered to embrace new experiences by his ego-less and loving approach to all things.
+Kids felt comfortable to try new experiences by his ego-less and loving approach to all things.
 Most importantly he believed that students “learned by doing”.
 He taught kids teamwork and interpersonal skills that carried over into everyday life.

-This fund was started after his death in a mountaineering accident in the summer of 2008 on the Grand Teton, Wyoming.
+This fund was started after his death in a mountaineering accident in the summer of 2008 on the Grand Teton.
 Many friends and family wanted to help support the continuation of experiential programs that George initiated or supported.

 Leave a Reply